+Accelerated Bridge Construction

-Accelerated Bridge Construction: ODOT will consider Accelerated Bridge Construction (ABC) techniques for the new bridge over Lake Texoma.
+ODOT will consider Accelerated Bridge Construction (ABC) techniques for the new bridge over Lake Texoma.
 The use of ABC techniques has the potential to shorten construction time, reduce construction costs, reduce traffic impacts, improve worker safety, and improve the quality control of materials.
 Float-in Modular Spans, Precast Concrete Pier Caps and Precast Concrete Deck Panels are some of the techniques that can be further studied for benefit to the project.
-ABC methods could improve safety of the construction laborers by removing many activities from the hazards associated with lake construction.
+A Float-in Modular Span concept is shown in Figure 18.
+This potential ABC method will improve safety of the construction laborers by removing many activities from the hazards associated with lake construction.
 Construction time will be reduced because the superstructure can be constructed at the same time as the substructure.
 Repetition, efficiency, speed, safety, and control could be some of the benefits of this method.